-The Company had a net income tax expense of \$4.0 during the Period, which is largely a current income tax expense only.
-The current income tax expense increased from the prior period because of higher taxable income in CLC.
-The Company's current position on the deferred tax assets ("DTA") at OPMC is consistent with its position at March 31, 2023.
-At March 31, 2023, the Company concluded that the benefits from the DTA at OPMC, which are primarily non-capital losses and temporary differences, could not be recognized, as it was not probable that they would be utilized in the future.
+The Company had a net income tax expense of \$11.0 during the Period, which is largely a current income tax expense only.
+The current income tax expense increased from the comparable prior year period because of higher taxable income in CLC.
+The Company's current position on the deferred tax assets ("DTA") at OPMC is consistent with its position at March 31, 2023 which is to not recognize the benefits from the DTA at OPMC, which are primarily non-capital losses and temporary differences, as it is not probable that they would be utilized in the future.
 The result is that for the current period, \$1.3 in OPMC DTA benefits are not being recognized.
-Once adjusted for the OPMC DTA not recognized, the effective tax rate of 28.2% for the Period is similar to statutory rates.
+Once adjusted for the OPMC DTA not recognized, the effective tax rate of 27.2% for the Period is similar to statutory rates.